cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

 07 The Desert of Death: It took too long waiting for everyone to get a chance to recover from their scorpion poisonings, so I added more villages to the map.
-08 Silent Forest: basic gold/turns tweaks
+08 Silent Forest: basic gold/turns tweaks; use LIMIT_CONTEMPORANEOUS_RECRUITS
+  more; get gold on interrogation
 09 Shan Taum the Smug: just gold tweaks; make Shan Taum's side persistent 10 Saving Inarix: I made it much easier to save Inarix here.
 I turned Thelarion from an Elvish Champion into an Elvish Hero here, and since he keeps coming back, I made his side persistent (as well as Darstang's).
 I upgraded Plonk from a Slayer to a Nightblade to help you break thru the bottleneck on the bridge more easily.
-I gave Inarix more guards escorting him on easy, which might have caused an extra village to get captured that didn't used to be captured previously, so I'll want to tweak the x/y coordinates of their spawn location if I'm going to put my edits on the add-on server.
+I gave Inarix more guards escorting him on easy, and adjusted their coordinates.
 11 Clash of Armies: I reduced the number of gryphons the dwarves recruit here so you don't have to split your attention as much and can focus more easily.
   I also reduced the HP boosts for the transport ships so they can be destroyed